 This is one of the benefits of letter writing.
 It stretches our intellect, gets us to consider our world and other people, and it teaches us to communicate in a better way.
 It grows us.

 One of my most treasured letters is from my mother.
 When Mom was diagnosed with pancreatic cancer she realized her time would be short and she penned a letter to each of her children.
 My sister, brother and I read our letters after her funeral and shared them with each other, along with a good dose of laughter and tears.
 The letters Mom wrote to us were not quite what I would consider an ethical will, but they did contain some of what makes up a good legacy letter.
 Mom took the effort to write her fond memories of each of us, her hopes for our futures and her deep and abiding love for us.
 I know that I will always treasure this letter and continue to re-read for years to come.

 There is another treasured letter in our family’s possession.
 The great Annie Oakley was a good friend of my great-grandfather, Fred Gilbert.
 When she was close to death she sent a nice letter to his daughter, Annie (yes, named after Annie Oakley).
 My dad shared this letter, along with other valuable trap shooting trophies and medals of Fred Gilbert, with Dick Baldwin, author and contributor of history about many great trap shooters.
 Fred Gilbert was a champion and was inducted into the Trap Shooter Hall of Fame.
-Mr. Baldwin’s family was associated with Annie Oakley so he was very pleased to discover the letter and even posted it to his The Road to Yesterday essay about Fred Gilbert (online here – scroll down to see the contents of the letter).
+Mr. Baldwin’s family was associated with Annie Oakley so he was very pleased to discover the letter and even posted it to his The Road to Yesterday essay about Fred Gilbert (online here.

 Resources You Can UseThe Legacy Project